lucianoengdev/Investimentos_x_Acidentes/README.md

 - Adjusts historical investment values using annual IPCA inflation.
 - Compares investment and fatal-crash patterns across concession phases.
 - Documents hotspot, vehicle, crash-type and investment findings for a technical article.
-- Keeps fatal-crash machine learning as a future complementary extension.
+- Develops an occurrence-level machine learning extension in parallel with the article work.

 ## What Is This?